Everything You Wanted to Know About Visual Snow

 The researchers determined that there are likely a number of factors that contribute to the development of visual snow syndrome.
 Cortical hyperexcitation and subcortical network malfunction were at the top of the list.
 Their review also presented substantial evidence that the abnormalities of processing were separate in each group which supported the assertion that migraine and visual snow are separate conditions.

 One potential (and likely) cause cited was sensory misperception stemming from a significant disturbance of sensory processing.
-While other conditions share this symptom, migraine included, there is still too much evidence that points to the conditions being separate.
+While other conditions share this symptom, migraine included, the evidence points to the conditions being separate.
 This could lead to more effective treatments and will definitely encourage further investigation.

 Researchers across the globe are planning more studies to better understand and find treatment for this condition.
 The hope is that one day there will be a cure and that people suffering from visual snow will get relief and have the chance to live a better quality life.